Joyanta-Kumar/theALU2/README.md

 ---

+## What else we could do?
+1. Add led notifiers for input errors.
+2. Add a two Data flipflop.
+3. Use counter and add multiplication option.
+4. Combine ours with the other team's ALU to form a `4-bit` circuit.

 ## 🛠 Problems We Faced

 1. Keeping the team alive is hard.
 Their absence let me forget their names.